Ghulam Hassan Shaggan

 Ghulam Hassan Shaggan (1928, in Amritsar – 3 February 2015) was a Pakistani classical music singer of the Gwalior Gharana from the Hindustani classical music genre.
 Ustad Ghulam Hassan Shaggan was the recipient of numerous awards including the Pride of Performance (1988) and Sitara-e-Imtiaz (2000) (Star of Excellence) from the Government of Pakistan.

 Personal life and early years

 His father's name was Bhai Lal Mohammad (died 1962), who belonged to the Gwalior-Kapurthala Gharana.
 Ghulam Hassan Shaggan, along with his father and family, moved to Pakistan in 1947 and settled in Lahore.

 Ghulam Hassan Shaggan lived in Iqbal Town, Lahore with his sons Qadir Shaggan (vocalist and music director) and Mazhar Shaggan (rabab and mandolin player).
+His grandson, Muslim Shaggan, is also a noted singer in the Gwalior Gharana tradition.

 Career

-Ghulam Hassan Shaggan's father Bhai Lal Mohammad was appointed music supervisor at Radio Pakistan.
-His son, Ghulam Hassan Shaggan, had opportunities to perform at the radio station.
-Over a period of 12 years, as Shaggan gained recognition, he started performing more frequently at Radio Pakistan, The All Pakistan Music Conference, and other events in Pakistan and abroad.
+Ghulam Hassan Shaggan's father Bhai Lal Mohammad was appointed music supervisor at Radio Pakistan, which allowed Shaggan opportunities to perform at the radio station.
+Over a period of 12 years, as Shaggan gained recognition, he started performing more frequently at Radio Pakistan, at the All Pakistan Music Conference, and other events in Pakistan and abroad.